 Internal Link Options

-If you want, you can also format your internal links (e.g. you can italicize your link, make it bold, add color, etc …) using the format buttons in your WordPress visual editor menu (< there’s that internal link again! :)) …
+You can format your internal links (e.g. you can italicize your link, make it bold, add color, etc …) using the format buttons in your WordPress visual editor menu (< there’s that internal link again! :)) …

-No tutorial on adding content links would feel complete without showing you how to delete any links that you no longer want, so let’s cover this right now.
+No tutorial on adding content links would be complete without showing you how to delete links that you no longer want, so let’s take care of this topic right now.

-To remove a link from your pages or posts, just click anywhere on the link and then click either the little cross icon on the link editor floating box or the ‘Remove link’ button on the editor menu as shown below
+To remove a hyperlink from your posts or pages, just click anywhere on the link and then click either the ’remove’ icon on the link editor floating bar or the ‘Remove link’ tool on the content editor menu as shown below

 Your link will be removed …

-So far, we have looked at how to create links to content in WordPress manually using the built-in function.
+So far, we have looked at how to create links to content in WordPress manually using the inline link tool.

-Are there WordPress plugins that can perform this job?
+Are there WordPress plugins that can perform this work?

 Yes, there are!
-As we explain in this article, there are plugins for just about everything.
-And if you cannot find a plugin that does what you want, one can be created for you.
+As we explain here, there are plugins that can do almost everything imaginable.
+And if you cannot find a plugin that does what you need, one can be created for you.

-Also, depending on the type of plugins and themes used on your website, you can benefit from additional internal linking features such as:
+Also, depending on the kind of WordPress theme used on your website, you can get additional SEO benefits from internal linking features such as:

 - Using Breadcrumbs